amansahil/React-Cloud-Photos/README.md

 6) Next go to databse right below the Storage option and click on get started

+7) Click on project overview above authentication and select "Add Firebase to your web app".
+Copy only the config variable

+8) Copy it into the src/index.js and replace it with the exisiting config var

 ## Running the project

 Install Node: https://nodejs.org/en/